 II.
-Elaboration of the Policy guidelines to address single-use plastics in the Mediterranean
+Elaboration of the Policy guidelines to address single-use plastics in the Mediterranean and regional training

-1. Objective and expected results
+1. Introduction of activity and expected results

-The ultimate objective of this activity is to reduce the occurrence of SUP in the Mediterranean by providing Mediterranean policy makers with a practical tool and increase their capacity in addressing effectively single-use plastics.
+The ultimate objective of this activity is to reduce the occurrence of the main SUP items in the Mediterranean by providing Mediterranean policy makers with practical guidelines to tackle effectively the issue with a step-by step approach and increase their capacity in addressing effectively single-use plastics.